-Perfect storm: Lombardy’s virus disaster is lesson for world
+Many failures combined to unleash death on Italy’s Lombardy

 Unions and mayors of some of Lombardy’s hardest hit cities now say the country’s main industrial lobby group, Confindustria, exerted enormous pressure to resist lockdowns and production shutdowns because the economic cost would be too great in a region responsible for 21% of Italy’s GDP.

 On Feb.
-28, a week into the outbreak and well after more than 100 cases were registered in Bergamo, the province’s branch of Confindustria’ launched an English-language social media campaign #Bergamoisrunning, to reassure clients.
+28, a week into the outbreak and well after more than 100 cases were registered in Bergamo, the province’s branch of Confindustria launched an English-language social media campaign, #Bergamoisrunning, to reassure clients.
 It insisted the outbreak was no worse than elsewhere, that the “misleading sensation” of its high number of infections was due to aggressive testing, and that production in steel mills and other industries was unaffected.

-Cofindustria launched its own campaign in the larger Lombardy region, echoing that message, #Yeswework.
+Confindustria launched its own campaign in the larger Lombardy region, echoing that message, #Yeswework.
 Milan’s mayor proclaimed that “Milan doesn’t stop.”

 At the time, Confindustria Lombardy chief Marco Bonometti acknowledged the “drastic measures” needed in Lodi but sought to lower the sense of alarm.

-Note: A previous version of this story corrected the spelling of Attilio Fontana.